Types of Degrees Legal Research Majors Are Getting

 |Hispanic or Latino||379|

-Students from other countries are interested in Legal Research, too.
+Americans aren’t the only ones with an interest in Legal Research.
 About 58.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia